os-autoinst/openqa-mon/README.md

 # openqa-mon

-CLI monitoring client for OpenQA
+CLI monitoring client for OpenQA written in go